From Jar to native cross-platform Java with pipeline

 Possible race condition

-Every backend needs some time to initialise.
-Creating an electron window that calls the backend almost immediately can cause a race condition.
+Backend will always need some time to initialise.
+Creating an electron window that calls the backend immediately can cause a race condition.
 Therefore, we should ensure that calls can be sent only once the backend is prepared:

 await checkBackendReady();